snowman-repos/book/project_managers/README.md

-ACTIONS ENCOURAGE MOMENTUM AND ACCOUNTABILITY
-Part of the weekly web project report should be actions.
-This part will list actions for both agency and client, at a high-level, which were completed in the previous week, and actions for both parties to be completed in the following week.

-The reason for including actions is simply for web project momentum and accountability.

-By this I mean that although a web project schedule may have been produced that has a zillion tasks on it, many clients will be busy with other work and a short list of ‘things they need to do this week’ can be a handy tool for them.

-As well as a makeshift to do list, these action lists can also serve as conversations linked to the web project schedule, for example, if in one weekly report a client has an action to deliver content to you and fails to do so and you know this affects the schedule, you can point to specific un-completed actions as causes for slips – again, this transparency and communication helps you out too!

-FORCES GOOD WEB PROJECT MANAGEMENT PRACTICE
-As busy chainsaw juggling Web Project Managers, one of our constant challenges is sticking to processes when time is short.
-At times like this it’s all too easy to cut corners and the weekly report is understandably one of the first things deemed as not critical.

-A photograph of a man in a shirt and trousers juggling three handheld food blenders lit by a stage spotlight in front of a red stage-like curtainSome Web Project Managers like to exaggerate
-However discipline is something that separates average web project managers from great ones.

 Not only will the weekly report prove its weight in gold when things don’t go to plan, it also forces the web project manager to keep an eye on every project they’re running and trust me, to effectively stay on top of the multitude of projects you’re likely to have on at any one time you really have to be aware of the most minute detail on a regular basis.